Use glass paint to create these mason jar lanterns with a faux beach glass theme. These look gorgeous with tea lights inside!

 Skills Required: Beginner.
 You’ll be applying sea glass paint to the jar with a spouncer – I’ll show you the easy to way to do it.

 Sometimes with crafting I find myself overwhelmed with all of the possibilities, especially with my ginormous craft stash with never ending supplies.
-So having guidelines can be good!
+This month I’m focusing on budget friendly items with a summer theme or feel.
+I decided a great place to start was with some mason jars.

 The good news about this mason jar craft project is that you’ll be able to customize it beyond summer.
 You’ll see.
 But before I show you how I made it, I’m wondering if you like beach glass too: